W427697/Discord-/code/frameworks/nextjs/README.md

 #### Mocking fonts during testing

-Occasionally fetching fonts from google may fail as part of your storybook build.
+Occasionally fetching fonts from Google may fail as part of your Storybook build step.
 It is highly recommended to mock these requests, as those failures can cause your pipeline to fail as well.
-Next.js [supports](https://github.com/vercel/next.js/blob/725ddc7371f80cca273779d37f961c3e20356f95/packages/font/src/google/fetch-css-from-google-fonts.ts#L36)https://github.com/vercel/next.js/blob/725ddc7371f80cca273779d37f961c3e20356f95/packages/font/src/google/fetch-css-from-google-fonts.ts#L36 mocking fonts via a javascript module located where the env var `NEXT_FONT_GOOGLE_MOCKED_RESPONSES` references.
+Next.js [supports mocking fonts](https://github.com/vercel/next.js/blob/725ddc7371f80cca273779d37f961c3e20356f95/packages/font/src/google/fetch-css-from-google-fonts.ts#L36) via a JavaScript module located where the env var `NEXT_FONT_GOOGLE_MOCKED_RESPONSES` references.

 For example, using [GitHub Actions](https://www.chromatic.com/docs/github-actions):